House Painting9 min read

 Question 4: How do I prevent brush marks on trim?

 Use a high-quality brush with synthetic bristles for water-based paints.
 Apply paint in thin, even coats and avoid over-brushing.
 Let the brush do the work—don't press too hard.
 For an ultra-smooth finish, consider using a foam brush or spraying the trim.
-Light sanding between coats also helps.
+Light sanding between coats with 220 grit sandpaper also helps eliminate brush marks.
+Additionally, using a paint conditioner like Floetrol can improve leveling and reduce brush marks.

 Question 5: Is it necessary to power wash before painting exterior?

 Yes, especially in the Bay Area where mildew, salt spray, and pollution accumulate on surfaces.
 Power washing removes contaminants that prevent paint adhesion.
 Use a pressure washer with a wide tip and keep the nozzle at least 12 inches from the surface to avoid damage.
-Allow the surface to dry completely before painting.
+Allow the surface to dry completely before painting—typically 24–48 hours depending on weather.
+Skipping this step can lead to peeling within months.

 Conclusion